+6.13.
 The exhibition is open to all FIDEM members, to employees of mints that are corporate members of FIDEM, and to tutors and students of educational institutions that are corporate members.
-Non-FIDEM members may also exhibit at the discretion of the national Delegates, but such artists should either join FIDEM within one month of the deadline set by the Congress organiser for the receipt of the medals at the exhibition venue or pay a fee (currently 20 euro) through the FIDEM website.
+Non-FIDEM members may also exhibit at the discretion of the national Delegates, but such artists should either join FIDEM within one month of the deadline set by the Congress organiser for the receipt of the medals at the exhibition venue or pay to FIDEM a fee (currently 20 euro) through the FIDEM website.
 (A member of a national medal society is not deemed to be a member of FIDEM even if that society is a corporate member.)
+The Congress organiser should provide the FIDEM Treasurer with a list of exhibiting artists, so that FIDEM knows what payments are due from each country.

+6.14.
 The exhibition display should be divided by countries.
 It is recommended that the catalogue number, name of the artist, and title of the medal are given in each case, so that visitors to the exhibition can easily identify each medal.

+6.15.
 The Congress organiser should also give due consideration to the design of the exhibition.
 In order that the medals can be seen to best effect, care should be taken that light levels are good and that no medals are placed either too high or low.
+As medals look best when given space, 900-1,000 medals require a good-sized gallery or galleries.
 As far as is practicable, all countries should be given equal prominence.

+6.16.
 If additional exhibition space is available, the Congress organiser may decide to devote this space to works requiring more room than allowed for under the size restrictions referred to above (eg. videos, installations).
 In such an eventuality, the Congress organiser should publicise this possibility the year before the Congress.
 Any submissions of this sort fall outside the national quotas and national Delegates wishing to submit such works should communicate directly with the Congress organiser.
 The final decisions as to whether to include such a space and whether to accept individual works rest with the Congress organiser, who will need to consider whether the required resources are available.
 If the Congress organiser is unable to accommodate these works, they may be able to advise on alternative exhibiting possibilities.
 In such cases the works would not be part of the official exhibition or catalogue, but they could be featured in Médailles.
 Works such as these can also be discussed in the programme of talks and perhaps shown at the Fair.